 Baking cakes requires many ingredients, a set process, and time.
 Butter is an ingredient that is versatile, nutritious, and delicious.

-Baking a cake requires a lot of ingredients.
-Butter is one of the major requirements.
-Since the beginning of time, butter has been used to add flavor in foods.
-It can be used to cook, bake or spread on bread.
+Baking a cake takes many ingredients.
+One of these is butter.
+Since the beginning of time, people have used butter to add flavor to food.
+Butter can be used for cooking, baking or spreading on bread.

 With so many types of butter today, it may be difficult to pinpoint the best butter to bake with.